SCOFF: Seniors' Celebration of Food & Film

 Garfield & Pheobe: Gardening

 Marina Ploughman: Traditional Fish Stew

 Supporting Food Literacy Programs For Seniors

-Our SCOFF project also facilitates the building and sharing of food literacy among our seniors by funding events and workshops that enhance and share food literacy among our seniors.
+Our SCOFF projects also build and share food literacy among our seniors by funding events and workshops that enhance food skills.

-In late 2017, we invited seniors groups across the province to apply for funding from Food First NL, to be put towards community projects or workshops that would put an idea into action and improve food security for seniors in the winter of 2018.
+In late 2017, we invited seniors groups across the province to apply for funding from Food First NL, to be put towards community projects or workshops that would improve food security and knowledge among seniors in their community.